 In the United States, the most common cause of sporadic viral encephalitis is herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more type 1, the same virus that causes cold sores.
 This encephalitis occurs at any time of the year and is often fatal if not treated.

 Rabies Rabies Rabies is a viral infection of the brain that is transmitted by animals and that causes inflammation of the brain and spinal cord.
 Once the virus reaches the spinal cord and brain, rabies is... read more is a significant cause of encephalitis in developing countries and still causes a few cases of encephalitis in the United States.

-Human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV) causes a slowly developing brain infection, resulting in HIV-associated encephalopathy (also called HIV-associated or AIDS dementia HIV-Associated Dementia HIV-associated dementia is progressive deterioration in mental function due to infection of the brain with human immunodeficiency virus (HIV).
+Human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV) causes a slowly developing brain infection, resulting in HIV-associated encephalopathy (also called HIV-associated or AIDS dementia HIV-Associated Dementia HIV-associated dementia is progressive deterioration in mental function due to infection of the brain with human immunodeficiency virus (HIV).
 Unlike almost all other forms of dementia, HIV-associated... read more ).